monmima/boutique-laravel/README.md

 1. Go to the .env file
 2. Replace **DB_CONNECTION=mysql** with **DB_CONNECTION=sqlite**
-3. Erase all the other database-related lines such as DB_HOST=127.0.0.1, DB_PASSWORD=, etc.
+3. Erase all the other database-related lines (all lines starting with the prefix "DB_") such as DB_HOST=127.0.0.1, DB_PASSWORD=, etc.
 4. Create a database through the Terminal or manually

         touch database/database.sqlite

-5. Migrate your data and create new tables

-        php artisan migrate

-6. Update Composer
+5. Update Composer

         composer update

-7. Install possibly missing dependencies
+6. Install possibly missing dependencies

         composer require doctrine/dbal

-8. Go to the .env file and make sure your environment variables look like this:
+7. Go to the .env file and make sure your environment variables look like this:

         DB_CONNECTION=sqlite

-9. Go to the root folder, open a Terminal window and type:
+8. Go to the root folder, open a Terminal window and type:

         php artisan migrate

-10. If everything went fine, your database should nonw have a few tables that were automatically created such as failed_jobs, etc.
+9. If everything went fine, your database should nonw have a few tables that were automatically created such as failed_jobs, etc.

 ___